 If you miss an appointment to receive belimumab, call your doctor as soon as possible.

 fever, sore throat, chills, cough, and other signs of infection

 thinking of harming or killing yourself or others, or planning or trying to do so

-new or worsening depression
+new or worsening depression or anxiety

 unusual changes in your behavior or mood